wheynelau/wheynelau/README.md

 <h1 align="center"> Hi there👋, I'm Wayne </h1>

 I'm an aspiring AI engineer with a passion for AI/ML, predictive analytics, automation, and algorithms.
-I'm also interested in quant trading and have been working on various personal projects in this field.
-I am currently taking a bachelor's in Mathematics and I'm projected to graduate the end of this year.
+I don't edit this often so if you'd like a more updated profile do refer to my website.
+Thank you!

 <h3 align "center"> Here are some of personal projects </h3>